-- balance your child’s energy intake
+- use up your child’s excess energy

-- decrease your child’s stress
+- reduce your child’s stress

 - prevent disease

-Worried about weight or childhood obesity: what to do
+Worried about children’s weight: what to do

 - Eat more vegetables and salad.
 Aim to fill half the plate at main meals with salad or vegetables.